+It was in those days of

+The Great Diamond

+rush in the year 1877

+that Britstown came

+into being.
+Fortune

+hunters paused here in

+their frenzied dash to

+the fabulous diamond

+field, and a settlement

+mushroomed to
-It was in those days of The Great Diamond rush in the year 1877 that Britstown came into being.
-Fortune hunters paused here in their frenzied dash to the fabulous diamond field, and settlement mushroomed to provide fresh horses, fodder, refreshment and accommodation.
-Soon concertina even virtuoso made music for dancers happy lubricated by the local brew.
-First the Fuller and

-Gibson coaches and then others stopped here.
+provide fresh horses,

+fodder, refreshment and

+accommodation.
+Soon even a concertina virtuoso made music for happy dancers lubricated by the local brew.
+First the Fuller and Gibson coaches and then others stopped here.
 But by the time Britstown gained municipal status in January 1889, a railway line already snaked across the Karoo plains to carry would-be diamond diggers through to Kimberley.